 - What are the current rents?
 Are the tenants on month to month or longer term leases?
 Do I want to keep the existing tenants or have them vacate?

 - What would be the highest rent I could get today?
-To get the highest rest, what repairs would need to be done?
+What repairs would need to be done to get highest rest?
 How much would those repairs cost?
 Who can I get to do those repairs?
 How long should I anticipate those repairs will take and my property will be vacant for?
-What is my break even point on those repairs?
+My break even point on those repairs?
 What would the value of this property be after repairs and rent increases?

 - What other income streams can I create for this property?